WELL – Understanding the all-new wellness rating system by USGBC

 WELL – Redefining takes on building performance.

-With the start of the 1990s, people realised how energy intensive our buildings were designed to be.
-Relying almost entirely on electricity and air-conditioning, a need was felt to promote energy efficient infrastructure which eventually lead to the great sustainability movement.
-While some started digging back to history and referring to vernacular methods of construction and architecture, which was inherently green, some took the course of technological advancements to analyse the impacts of various architectural endeavours with the help of simulations and audits.
-Soon organisations like the USGBC (US Green Building Council) in the US came up, followed by its Indian counterparts like the IGBC (Indian Green Building Council) and GRIHA.
+With the start of the 1990s, people realized how energy-intensive our buildings were designed to be.
+Relying almost entirely on electricity and air-conditioning, a need was felt to promote energy-efficient infrastructure which eventually lead to the great sustainability movement.
+While some started digging back to history and referring to vernacular methods of construction and architecture, which was inherently green, some took the course of technological advancements to analyze the impacts of various architectural endeavors with the help of simulations and audits.
+Soon organizations like the USGBC (US Green Building Council) in the US came up, followed by its Indian counterparts like the IGBC (Indian Green Building Council) and GRIHA.

 Soon all the focus was on energy conservation, efficiency and how sustainable a building was, almost side-lining the main purpose of a building – its occupants’ comfort and wellbeing.